borgekiran/pngwriter/README.md

 v0.5.4).
 Runs under Linux, Unix, Mac OS X and Windows.
 Requires libpng and optionally FreeType2 for the text support.

+PNGwriter is a very easy to use open source graphics library that uses PNG as its output format.
+The interface has been designed to be as simple and intuitive as possible.
+It allows:
+Plotting and reading pixels in the following colour spaces:
+RGB (red, green, blue)
+HSV (hue, saturation, value/brightness)
+CMYK (cyan, magenta, yellow, black);
+Basic shapes;
+Scaling;
+Bilinear interpolation;
+Full TrueType antialiased and rotated text support;
+Bezier curves;
+Opening existing PNG images;
+And more!

 **Warning:** PNGwriter was never designed for reading untrusted files with it.
 Do NOT use this in sensitive environments, especially DO NOT read PNGs from unknown sources with it!